hjcarpenter/CS1.2_Project/README.md

 This is a brief summary of the files and their use.

-# 1. Command Line Interface commands for utilised bioinformatics tools and supplementary information
+# 1. Command Line Interface: commands for utilised bioinformatics tools and supplementary information
 - **Set up information**
 - **Utilised tools and versions**
 - **Data information**